Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Downsides: Limited selection, young brand reputation, still Harbor Freight.

-Overall: Harbor Freight launched the Hercules cordless power tool platforms with name-brand competitors in sight.
+What I Said in 2021: Harbor Freight launched the Hercules cordless power tool platforms with name-brand competitors in sight.
 I purchased earlier samples, and while respectable, the tools lacked the fit and finish I would expect from true professional-grade cordless power tool brands.

 Harbor Freight and their Hercules line have potential, but it seems they are still striving to make cheaper tools.
 With new brushless tools on the way, it’s possible they are trying to walk down a different path, at least as far as the Hercules lines are concerned.